Showing 1 - 1 OF 1

 Quarantine Facility Options On-island

-If the documentation is incorrect or incomplete, arriving animals will be sent to a Quarantine Facility for quarantine awaiting proper documentation.
-If documentation is incomplete to meet the requirements of the 5 or less day quarantine program, the 30-day program or 120-day program will go into effect.
+If the documentation is incorrect or incomplete, arriving animals will be sent to a quarantine facility for quarantine awaiting proper documentation.
+If documentation is incomplete to meet the requirements of the five or less day quarantine program, the calculated quarantine program or 120-day program will go into effect.

 The post-arrival examining veterinarian may require quarantine for observation for animals that show any signs of illness or disease during the examination.